glenkleidon/DelphiTips/demo/wiki.md

   ...
 end;
 ```
-You could of course add a static function to the test unit called something like "RunTests" which makes your test case even more re-usable.
+You could of course add a static function to the test unit called something like "AddTests" which makes your test case even more re-usable.

 The steps are:
 1. Give the Test Run a title with the **_Title_** function
 2. Name the set with **_NewSet_**
 3. Perform any setup required for the run by calling **_PrepareSet_** passing in the Setup Procedure (or nothing)
 4. Add as many Test Cases as needed by calling **_AddTestCase_** passing in a description and a Test Procedure
+5. Skipping a test case is supported.
+You can skip the case entrirely using the _SKIPCASE_ option where no tests are run for that case.
-5. Tear Down the Run by calling **_FinaliseSet_** passing in the Teardown Procedure (if needed)
+6. Tear Down the Run by calling **_FinaliseSet_** passing in the Teardown Procedure (if needed)
-6. Execute the Test Run by calling **_RunTestSets_**
+7. Execute the Test Run by calling **_RunTestSets_**
-7. [Optionally] Create another set by repeating from steps 2
+8. [Optionally] Create another set by repeating from steps 2
-6. Display the Summary by calling **_TestSummary_**
+9. Display the Summary by calling **_TestSummary_**

 ### Test Cases
 Test cases typically follow the standard pattern of Describe, Arrange, Act, Assert.
 Look at the procedure we want to test in the example below